After rebuke, top U.S. general says joining Trump church walk during protests was 'mistake'

 “We who wear the cloth of our nation come from the people of our nation and we must hold dear the principle of an apolitical military that is so deeply rooted in the very essence of our republic,” he said.

-Reporting by Phil Stewart and Doina Chiacu; Editing by Chizu Nomiyama, Howard Goller and Sonya Hepinstall
+Reporting by Phil Stewart and Doina Chiacu; Editing by Howard Goller, Sonya Hepinstall and Leslie Adler